top of page

 Jan 13, 20186 min read

 Rungholt.
 A thriving and wealthy town of the archipelago of the Wadden Sea that disappeared in the waves overnight in the year 1362.
 For six centuries, only legends have told us about what happened to Rungholt.
 A town submerged in the sea as the wrath of God.
 According to these medieval legends, you could still hear the chime of its church bells rising from the dark depths of the sea.
-But now the remains of the town of Rungholt in Landkreis 'district' Nordfriesland, also ca
+Today, however, the remains of the town of Rungholt—located in the district (Landkreis) of

 Hans Faber